nishant05gaurav/All-Notes/DBMS/DBMS.md

   - It avoids data duplication caused by duplicating these of a strong entity
 - **Strong Entity**: An entity set that contains sufficient attributes to uniquely identify all its entities
   - Primary keys exist in it
-- An Entity cannot be represented in an er diagram as it is only an instance or schema
+- An Entity cannot be represented in an ER Diagram as it is only an instance or schema

 ## Entity Set